JimSeker/saveData/README.md

 <b>SupportPerferenceDemo</b> uses the preference-v7 (preferenceFragmentCompat) and v14 (preferencefragment).
 It is the same exmaple as PreferenceDemo, but using the support library.
 Note this uses API 16 preferences (MultiSelectListPreference).

-<b>saveDataDemo</b> uses the shared preference system to store data.
+<b>saveDataDemo</b> shows an example of using the instance bundle and the shared preference system to store data.

 <b>ContentProDemo</b> shows how to create a simple context provider and how to access it
 Also has an example of accessing the contacts provider.